She feigned death when I told her my skincare routine.

 Ingredients to Avoid in Face Washes

-The following ingredients are found in many face cleansers and moisturizers but are often added for aesthetic purposes.
+The following ingredients are found in many face cleansers and moisturizers (both in lotion and creams) but are often added for aesthetic purposes.
 They initially give your skin a smooth, clean feeling, but can stimulate oil production and worsen acne over time.

 - Mineral oil has received a bad reputation in recent years because it’s derived from petroleum.
 However, in this incredibly refined form, it’s completely safe to use.
 The one caveat is that it forms a layer over skin to retain moisture, making it a bad choice for people with oily, acne-prone skin.

 - Silicones are found in products from cosmetics to sunscreens.
 Like mineral oil, silicones give your skin the feeling of hydration by leaving a layer of product on your skin.
 This residue traps oil and dirt, further clogging pores.

 - Alcohol feels amazing on oily skin at first.
 It quickly dissolves grease and oil, but also dries out your skin.
 Dryness is a signal to your skin to produce more sebum, leaving you caught in a vicious cycle of moisturizing and degreasing ad nauseam.

 - Makeup that is “pasty or pressed,” which Dr. Tonkovic-Capin tells us can cause acne and inflammation.